Exabyte-io/documentation/docs/collaboration/sharing/ui.md

 # Entity Sharing

-An entity item of any [type](/entities-general/overview.md) can be shared with other users according to different levels of accessibility.
+An [entity](/entities-general/overview.md) item can be shared with other users according to different levels of accessibility.

 The sharing button <i class="zmdi zmdi-accounts-add zmdi-hc-border"></i> is located under either the [actions toolbar](/entities-general/ui/explorer.md#actions-toolbar), or the [actions drop-down](/entities-general/ui/explorer.md#actions-dropdown) at the right-end of each entry in the entity collection.